ibm-cloud-docs/EventStreams/using_ksqldb.md

     ```
     where BOOTSTRAP_SERVERS and PASSWORD are the values from your {{site.data.keyword.messagehub}} **Service Credentials** tab in {{site.data.keyword.Bluemix_notm}}.

-    b.
+    d.
 Start ksqlDB server using the following command:
     ```
     ./bin/ksql-server-start ./config/ibm-eventstreams.properties
     ```

-    c.
+    e.
 Start ksqlDB CLI using the following command:
     ```
     ./bin/ksql
     ```